pen-lang/pen/README.md

 [The Go programming language][go] has been notably successful since it emerged on 2009 as it's been one of the most simple but practical programming languages ever made.
 It has proved effectiveness of simplicity for development scalability.
 Recently, [Go 2](https://go.dev/blog/go2-here-we-come) has decided to compromise increased complexity for additional features, such as [generics](https://github.com/golang/go/issues/43651), for broader adoption and convenience.

-On the other hand, Pen aims to be **even simpler by focusing only on application programming** while adopting the same philosophy of simplicity.
-It has even more minimal language design removing several features like mutability, method syntax, global variables, circular references, etc.
+On the other hand, Pen aims to be **even simpler by focusing only on application programming** as its target domain while adopting the same philosophy of simplicity.
+It has even more minimal language design removing several features from Go like mutability, method syntax, global variables, circular references, etc.

 ## Features